 The old man chuckled softly.

-There was a companionable silence in the room and Brìghde sipped at the lovely wine she had had on the journey here.
+She saw no need to mention that which she’d seen, so there was a companionable silence in the room and Brìghde sipped at the lovely wine she had had on the journey here.

 She was about to open her mouth to ask something else when she realized that Sir John had fallen asleep, his chin to his chest.
 He was snoring.
 She finished her supper and her wine, then went to the door and peered out.
 The great hall was still loud, but the platters were being cleared away.
 There was Lord Kyneward lounging in his chair in the middle of the head table, looking out over all his people.